Royal Logwood Extract

 Oak Gall Light + Aluminum Acetate + 3% WOF

 Prepare the cotton or linen fibers first by mordanting them with an aluminum mordant for plant fibers such as Aluminum Acetate or Aluminum Formate Pro.
-See the guides for those mordants for complete details.
-For the darkest purples, treat the fibers with a tannin like Oak Gall Light or Sumac Extract before mordanting.
+See the guides for those mordants for complete details, or follow the instructions in Section 4 for mordanting with Aluminum Formate Pro.

 Fill your dye pot with enough warm water for your fibers to move around freely.